How do I contact members of council?

 Submission for a public hearing

-If you are writing in regard to a public hearing, your letter must be received prior to the start of the hearing to be considered.
+If you are writing in regard to a public hearing, your letter must be received no later than 4:30 p.m. the date of the Public Hearing.

 How do I make a presentation to council?

 Members of the public can make presentations to council at Regular Council Meetings.